njaard/sonnerie/README.md

 The data is immediately removed from the database.
 A later compaction will purge it and recover disk space.

+Deletions merely suppress output; reading a sequence of records that contain the deleted items will still have to iterate through the deleted records.
+You should thus compact (with --major) to not pay that penalty.

 # Usage

 ## Row format